leaherb/CLSearch/README.md

-# CL-Search
+# CLSearch

-**CL-Search** is a microservice, one of several that will (eventually) form an app that automates Craigslist searches and notifies the requestor of new search results. **CL-Search** is also a stand-alone script, easily invoked manually or run on a schedule.
+**CLSearch** is a microservice, one of several that will (eventually) form an app that automates Craigslist searches and notifies the requestor of new search results. **CLSearch** is also a stand-alone script, easily invoked manually or run on a schedule.

 ## Purpose
 Automate <a href="https://www.craigslist.org/about/sites" target="_blank">Craigslist</a> searches.
 Store search results in a database.